Rekunan/osu-wiki/wiki/Tournaments/The_Roundtable/2v2_team_tandem_tournament/en.md

 ![The Roundtable banner](/wiki/shared/news/2022-07-08-the-roundtable/roundtable_banner.png)

-[**The Roundtable**](/wiki/Tournaments/The_Roundtable)'s **2v2 team tandem tournament** takes place in the first half of the second day of the event.
-This tournament is a 2v2 single-elimination team tandem osu! tournament consisting of 4 teams of 4 players (2 players per osu! instance).
+[**The Roundtable**](/wiki/Tournaments/The_Roundtable)'s **2v2 team tandem tournament** took place in the first half of the second day of the event.
+This tournament was a 2v2 single-elimination team tandem osu! tournament that consisted of 4 teams of 4 players (2 players per osu! instance).

 ## Prizes